MMagg-dev/Checklist_Tracker_and_Guide_AC_Origins/legal/Privacy_Policy.md

 If you have any questions or suggestions about this privacy policy, do not hesitate to contact me at [mahakagg30@gmail.com](mailto:mahakagg30@gmail.com).

 ### Change logs
 * 23rd September 2021 - updated for information collection by Facebook.
-In addition, InMobi and Adcolony has been removed as a third party for versions 1.2.2. and above of the application.
+In addition, InMobi and Adcolony have been removed as a third party for versions 1.2.2. and above of the application.